stonea/C-Type-Deduction-Explorer/README.md

 # How the tool helps

-Briefly, this tool uses g++ with -std=c++11 to generate the tables like the one below.
-Each row of the table lists what C++11 will deduce the value of T and x to be when instantiating one of the following templates.
+Briefly, this tool calls g++ with `-std=c++11` and extracts error messages to generate tables like the one below.
+Each row of the following table lists what C++11 deduces the value of `T and `x` to be when instantiating one of the following templates.

 ``` c++
  int        var              = 1;